-Notes of these early discussions will be added to the pupil's record and given to their parents.
+Notes of these early discussions will be added to the student's record and given to their parents.

-We will formally notify parents when it is decided that a pupil will receive SEND support.
+We will formally notify parents when it is decided that a student will receive SEND support.

-5.4 Assessing and reviewing pupils' progress towards outcomes
+5.4 Assessing and reviewing student' progress towards outcomes